 ISDA Master Agreement dated effective as of June 28, 1995 between Enron North America Corp., formerly Enron Capital & Trade Resources Corp., and BNP Paribas, formerly Banque Paribas (as the same may have been or may be amended, restated, supplemented of otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively).

-Interest Rate and Currency Exchange Agreement dated effective as of January 16, 1992 between Enron Corp. and BNP Paribas, formerly Banque Paribas.
+Interest Rate and Currency Exchange Agreement dated effective as of January 16, 1992 between Enron Corp. and BNP Paribas, formerly Banque Paribas (as the same may have been or may be amended, restated, supplemented of otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively).

-ISDA Master Agreement dated effective as of February 22, 2000 between Enron Capital & Trade Resources International Corp. and BNP Paribas.
+ISDA Master Agreement dated effective as of February 22, 2000 between Enron Capital & Trade Resources International Corp. and BNP Paribas (as the same may have been or may be amended, restated, supplemented of otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively).

-ISDA Master Agreement effective as of April 4, 2000 between Enron Credit Limited and BNP Paribas.
+ISDA Master Agreement effective as of April 4, 2000 between Enron Credit Limited and BNP Paribas (as the same may have been or may be amended, restated, supplemented of otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, collectively).

 General Terms & Conditions governing transactions executed between Enron Capital & Trade Resources Limited and BNP Paribas.